Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 The nftContactId can be supplied as an argument or through the `TOKEN_CONTRACT` environment variable.

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method.
-For a guide showing how to make a contract call with mintbasejs click [here](https://docs.mintbase.xyz/dev/getting-started/make-your-first-contract-call-deploycontract)**
+For a guide showing how to make a contract call with mintbase-js click [here](https://docs.mintbase.xyz/dev/getting-started/make-your-first-contract-call-deploycontract)**

 ## mint(args: MintArgs): NearContractCall